 ROOF roof-covering materials, gutters, eaves, downspouts, vents, flashing, skylights, chimney, all roof penetrations EXTERIOR wall-covering materials, flashing and trim, exterior doors, adjacent walkways and driveways, stairs, steps, stoops, stairways and ramps, porches, patios, decks, balconies and carports, railings, guards and handrails, eaves, soffits and fascia, windows, vegetation, surface drainage, retaining walls and grading of the property STRUCTURE foundation, basement, crawlspace, structural components HEATING heating system, location of the thermostat, energy source, heating method COOLING cooling system, location of the thermostat, cooling method PLUMBING main water supply shut-off valve, main fuel supply shut-off valve, water heating equipment, the energy source, venting connections, temperature/pressure-relief (TPR) valves, interior water supply – including all fixtures and faucets, toilets, sinks, tubs, showers, drain, waste and vent system, drainage sump pumps with accessible floats, water source (public or private?), capacity of the water heating equipment ELECTRICAL service drop, overhead service conductors and attachment point, service head, gooseneck and drip loops, service mast, service conduit and raceway, electric meter and base, service-entrance conductors, main service disconnect, panelboards and over-current protection devices, service grounding and bonding, switches, lighting fixtures and receptacles, arc-fault circuit interrupter, ground-fault circuit interrupter receptacles, presence of smoke and carbon-monoxide detectors, main service disconnect’s amperage rating, type of wiring observed FIREPLACE readily accessible and visible portions of the fireplaces and chimneys, lintels above the fireplace openings, damper doors, cleanout doors and frames ATTIC/INSULATION/VENTILATION insulation in unfinished spaces, ventilation of unfinished spaces, including attics, crawlspaces and foundation, mechanical exhaust systems in the kitchen, bathrooms and laundry area, type of insulation, attic R-value INTERIOR doors and windows, floors, walls and ceilings, stairs, steps, landings, stairways and ramps, railings, guards and handrails, garage vehicle doors, door openers, door-bell

-prompt, thorough and efficient
+prompt, knowledgeable, thorough

-Thorough and professional
+honest and professional

 Your experience is my highest priority.